wgmyers/mal/impls/ruby-wgm/NOTES.md

 We have partially implemented strings and keywords.

+We have partially implemented reader macros.

 We appear to have partially implemented comments for free in the tokeniser, but we don't yet handle 'everything is a comment' properly.

 ## TODO

 * Fix string handling
-* Add support for token macros
+* Complete support for token macros (nesting and metadata)
 * Implement hashmaps properly (only strings or keywords as keys)
 * Implement comments properly